-X Ste.
-Genevieve Limestone Limestone, dolostone, shale, chert.
-The limestone is light gray to medium gray, oolitic to micritic and sandy in places.
-Beds are thick to thin bedded and the oolitic beds are usually cross bedded.
-A sandy limestone "Spar Mountain Member" is locally present about 60 feet below the base of the Aux Vases Formation (Baxter et al., 1967).
-The dolomite is fine grained and the shale is gray.
-It is composed of a diverse marine fauna with crinoidal debris being the most common.
-Chert is a minor and much more common in the underlying St. Louis Limestone below.
+V Ste.
+Genevieve Limestone Limestone, dolostone, shale, and chert.
+The limestone is light gray to medium gray, oolitic to micritic, and sandy in places.
+Beds are thick to thin-bedded, and the oolitic beds are usually cross-bedded.
+A sandy limestone Spar Mountain Sandstone is locally present about 60 feet below the base of the Aux Vases Sandstone (Baxter et al. 1967).
+The dolomite is fine grained, and the shale is gray.
+The entire formation is composed of a diverse marine fauna with crinoidal debris being the most common.
+Chert is a minor component and is much more common in the underlying St. Louis Limestone.
 The unit is gradational with the underlying limestone.

-Y St. Louis Limestone Limestone, dolostone, shale, chert.
-The limestone is medium to dark gray crystalline to micritic.
-The unit is cherty with gray to blue-gray chert nodules along bedding planes.
-It contains a diverse marine fauna including brachiopods, crinoids, and corals.
+W St. Louis Limestone Limestone, dolostone, shale, and chert.
+The limestone is medium to dark gray and crystalline to micritic.
+The unit is cherty with gray to blue-gray chert nodules along bedding planes and contains a diverse marine fauna including brachiopods, crinoids, and corals.
+Acrocyathus sp. is an index fossil, a colonial coral indicative of this unit.
 Shales are thin and separate the thick limestone and dolostone beds.

-Z Salem Limestone Limestone, dolomite, chert, siltstone, and shale.
-The Salem Limestone is light brown to very dark gray mudstone to grainstone composed of rounded and broken fossil fragments.
+X Salem Limestone Limestone, dolomite, chert, siltstone, and shale.
+The Salem Limestone is light-brown to very dark-gray lime mudstone to grainstone composed of rounded and broken fossil fragments.
 Bedding styles range from tabular to undulatory.
 The beds range from several inches to a few feet thick.
 The unit is composed primarily of small rounded fragments of disarticulated echinoderms and fenestrate bryozoans that are abraded into a fossil hash.
-Other macro fossils are corals, brachiopods, and Pentremites.
-Peloidal to oolitic limestone is also present, and portions may be dolomitic.
+Other macrofossils are corals, brachiopods, and Pentremites.
+Peloidal limestone is also present, and portions may be dolomitic.
 Chert is light gray, may be bioclastic, and may weather with a porous rind.
 Siltstone is brown to light gray and thinly bedded, typically less than 1 inch thick.
 The shale is blue-gray to green-gray.
-The contact with the underlying unit is unconformable but difficult to identify.
+The contact with the underlying unit is unconformable, but difficult to identify.

-AA Ullin Limestone Limestone, shale, chert.
-The limestone is light gray with dark gray fossil grains and appears to be speckled.
-The appearance is due to disarticulate bryozoan debris and the white "chalky" calcite cement or matrix.
+Y Ullin Limestone Limestone, shale, and chert.
+The limestone is light gray with darkgray fossil grains and appears to be speckled.
+The appearance is due to disarticulate bryozoan and echinoderm debris and the white "chalky" calcite cement or matrix mixed with crinoidal debris.
 This texture is diagnostic for this unit, but the unit is poorly exposed in the quadrangle.
 The Ullin is conformable with the underlying unit.